emaesen/blog-template-with-article-photo-video-art-posts/cms/README.md

 ## My impressions of Strapi

-- It's a decent CMS
+- It's a decent CMS, but has numerous issues
   - The UI interface looks nice
     - but I wish there was a way to customize it.
   - I can do most of what I want